OCA/partner-contact/partner_sector/README.rst

 Known issues / Roadmap
 ======================

-* Add a unique constraint for name per parent sector.
+* Add a unique constraint for name per parent industry.

 Bug Tracker
 ===========

-Bugs are tracked on `GitHub Issues <https://github.com/OCA/partner-contact/issues>`_.
+Bugs are tracked on `GitHub Issues
-In case of trouble, please check there if your issue has already been reported.
-If you spotted it first, help us smashing it by providing a detailed and welcomed feedback.
+<https://github.com/OCA/partner-contact/issues>`_.
+In case of trouble, please
+check there if your issue has already been reported.
+If you spotted it first, help us smash it by providing detailed and welcomed feedback.

 Credits
 =======